-Provides full page and article images with searchable fulltext back to the first issue.
+Provides full page and article images (PDF) with searchable full-text back to the first issue.
 Includes digital reproductions providing access to every page from every available issue.

 Nineteenth Century Collections Online provides full-text, fully searchable content from a wide range of primary sources.
 Archives published in the program include works in Western as well as non-Western languages and are sourced from rare collections at libraries and other venerable institutions from around the globe.
 McMaster currently has access to four collections: Part I: Asia and the West: Diplomacy and Cultural Exchange; Part II: British Politics and Society; Part III: British Theatre, Music, and Literature: High and Popular Culture and Part IV: European Literature, 1790-1840: The Corvey Collection

 Nonprofit Explorer is a free tool for researching the finances of over 600,000 nonprofit organizations.
 Most federal tax-exempt organizations in the United States must file an annual information return form with the Internal Revenue Service (i.e., IRS Form 990).
 These filings can be searched by name, keyword, city, state, nonprofit category (e.g., education, health, etc.) or organization type (e.g., 501(c)(3)).